JackyLee2002/day13-parking-lot-frontend/README.md

+###
+Please create a react app that make use of useContext together with useContext for global state management,

 ### Initial Load parking lot status
 Change whereever appropriate so that the app will call /parking-lots and update the result using the redux dispatch, if the dispatch doesnt have a action to set the parking lot status, please create one